tbalden/google_common_aosp_simple/Documentation/virt/gunyah/index.rst

 - Interrupt Virtualization:

-  Uses CPU hardware interrupt virtualization capabilities.
-Interrupts are handled in the hypervisor and routed to the assigned VM.
+  Interrupt ownership is tracked and interrupt delivery is directly to the assigned VM.
+Gunyah makes use of hardware interrupt virtualization where possible.

 - Inter-VM Communication:

   There are several different mechanisms provided for communicating between VMs.

+    1. Message queues
+    2. Doorbells
+    3. Virtio MMIO transport
+    4. Shared memory

 - Virtual platform:

   Architectural devices such as interrupt controllers and CPU timers are directly provided by the hypervisor as well as core virtual platform devices and system APIs such as ARM PSCI.

 - Device Virtualization:

-  Para-virtualization of devices is supported using inter-VM communication.
+  Para-virtualization of devices is supported using inter-VM communication and virtio transport support.
+Select stage 2 faults by virtual machines that use proxy-scheduled vCPUs can be handled directly by Linux to provide Type-2 hypervisor style on-demand paging and/or device emulation.

 Architectures supported
 =======================
-AArch64 with a GIC
+AArch64 with a GICv3 or GICv4.1

 Resources and Capabilities
 ==========================

-Some services or resources provided by the Gunyah hypervisor are described to a virtual machine by capability IDs.
-For instance, inter-VM communication is performed with doorbells and message queues.
+Services/resources provided by the Gunyah hypervisor are accessible to a virtual machine through capabilities.
+A capability is an access control token granting the holder a set of permissions to operate on a specific hypervisor object (conceptually similar to a file-descriptor).
-Gunyah allows access to manipulate that doorbell via the capability ID.
-These resources are described in Linux as a struct gh_resource.
+For example, inter-VM communication using Gunyah doorbells and message queues is performed using hypercalls taking Capability ID arguments for the required IPC objects.
+These resources are described in Linux as a struct gunyah_resource.

-High level management of these resources is performed by the resource manager VM.
-RM informs a guest VM about resources it can access through either the device tree or via guest-initiated RPC.

-For each virtual machine, Gunyah maintains a table of resources which can be accessed by that VM.
-An entry in this table is called a "capability" and VMs can only access resources via this capability table.
-Hence, virtual Gunyah resources are referenced by a "capability IDs" and not "resource IDs".
-If 2 VMs have access to the same resource, they might not be using the same capability ID to access that resource since the capability tables are independent per VM.
+Unlike UNIX file descriptors, there is no path-based or similar lookup of an object to create a new Capability, meaning simpler security analysis.
+Creation of a new Capability requires the holding of a set of privileged Capabilities which are typically never given out by the Resource Manager (RM).

+Gunyah itself provides no APIs for Capability ID discovery.
+Enumeration of Capability IDs is provided by RM as a higher level service to VMs.

 Resource Manager
 ================

-The resource manager (RM) is a privileged application VM supporting the Gunyah Hypervisor.
+The Gunyah Resource Manager (RM) is a privileged application VM supporting the Gunyah Hypervisor.
 It provides policy enforcement aspects of the virtualization system.
 The resource manager can be treated as an extension of the Hypervisor but is separated to its own partition to ensure that the hypervisor layer itself remains small and secure and to maintain a separation of policy and mechanism in the platform.
-RM runs at arm64 NS-EL1 similar to other virtual machines.
+The resource manager runs at arm64 NS-EL1, similar to other virtual machines.

-Communication with the resource manager from each guest VM happens with message-queue.rst.
+Communication with the resource manager from other virtual machines happens as described in message-queue.rst.
 Details about the specific messages can be found in drivers/virt/gunyah/rsc_mgr.c

 ::